 "How do we accelerate the delivery of new technologies while simultaneously improving Data Governance and Data Protection?"

 The Data Collaboration Alliance is a member of the Technical Committee for Zero-Copy Integration, a proposed Standard being developed by the CIO Strategy Council of Canada.

-This bold initiative will provide CIOs with guidelines for building new digital solutions without the overhead and risk of traditional, copy-based integration.
+The goal of this bold initiative is to provide technology leaders and innovators with a data-centric framework for building new digital solutions without the delay and risk associated with traditional, copy-based integration.